Luke Simons: North Dakota House of Representatives

-Sexual harassment claims and explusion
+Sexual harassment claims and expulsion

 In early 2021, Simons gained statewide attention after numerous female capital employees, legislative staffers, and other legislators began puvlically accusing him of sexual harassment, dating back to his first session in the legislature.

 On March 4, 2021, Simons was expelled from the House of Representatives due to the allegations by a vote of 69–25, he is the first state lawmaker to be expelled in North Dakota.

 Post-expulsion

 Immediately following his expulsion, Simons and his attorney suggested legal action against the legislature, claiming that he was removed without due process.
 While he declined to pursue legal action, Simons suggested he would consider running for public office again.

 In the aftermath of the Uvalde school shooting, Simons received backlash for suggesting online that the shooting was a political stunt and an inside job.
 Later, in early 2024, Simons came out as a vocal defender of state representative Nico Rios, stating he should not resign amid calls to for a DUI arrest in which Rios verbally discriminated the officer, referring to the officer with homophobic slurs.

-In June of 2024, court documents were released from the year before that revealed Simons had physically and verbally abused his wife and children dating as far back as 1999.
-The documents stated that Simons had been separated from his wife and children since October of 2021 after a severe incident where he assaulted his wife and bit his daughter.
+In June 2024, court documents were released from the year before that revealed Simons had physically and verbally abused his wife and children dating as far back as 1999.
+The documents stated that Simons had been separated from his wife and children since October 2021 after a severe incident where he assaulted his wife and bit his daughter.